ArmorDarks/completerc/README.md

 1. Get Neverwinter Nights: Hordes of Underdark 1.69 somewhere
 2. Create your first character and play main campaign
-3. Get addictive to NWN to that point when you're start to realize that you can't leave without it anymore and you have strong urge to build with NWN Toolset something cool.
-Then proceed with next part:
+3. Get addictive to NWN to the point when you will realize that you can't leave without NWN and you have strong urge to build with something cool NWN Toolset.
+Then proceed to next part:

 If you're familiar with Neverwinter Nights: